WitherWarg/Slimes-and-Skeletons/README.md

 #### Art

 CS50 is a course about learning how to program.
-Because of this, and mostly because of my lackluster art skill, all art in this game.
-The only exception is the icon art background.
+Because of this, and mostly because of my lackluster skill, most of the art in this game was from [itch.io](https://itch.io/).

+The hearts pack I used was made by [VampireGirl](https://itch.io/profile/fliflifly).
+However, the pack is free and she did not leave a license.

+The main pack that I used, Mystic Woods, was made by [Game Endeavor]((https://game-endeavor.itch.io/)).
+He's a Youtube Creator who is currently posting developer logs for a game.
+His license has been included in the mystic woods folder which cost me $2.99.

+### Files

+TODO